F-Zero: SNES / Super Famicom (1990–1997)

-Zero Racers (G-Zero) was a canceled game for the Virtual Boy.
-The game was previewed by Nintendo Power.
-Gameplay differs in one important point from its predecessor and all F-Zero games released afterwards.
-In Zero Racers, unlike other F-Zero games, the vehicles race in all three spatial dimensions in tunnels.
+Zero Racers (G-Zero) was in development for the Virtual Boy in early 1996.
+The game was completed and had an age rating from the ESRB, but never released as the console was discontinued.
+The game was previewed by Nintendo Power, and had been earmarked for launch in the United States in fall 1996.
+Gameplay differed from all other F-Zero games as the vehicles race in all three spatial dimensions in tunnels.

+Return to international markets (1998–2004)

 After a seven-year hiatus outside Japan, the series made the transition to 3D with the third installment, F-Zero X on the Nintendo 64.
 The game introduces twenty-six new vehicles, while also including the four from the original F-Zero game.
 In addition to a Grand Prix mode, the game introduces a "death race" mode and a random track generator called the "X Cup".
 In the death race, the player's objective is to annihilate the twenty-nine other racers as speedily as possible, while the X Cup generates a different set of tracks each time played.
 The hardware limitations of the N64 resulted in the game running at 60 frames per second with thirty machines on screen at the same time, but with little processor power left for graphical detail and music.

 A Nintendo 64DD expansion, F-Zero X Expansion Kit, was released in Japan as the last 64DD add-on disk for the system.
 The Expansion Kit added a course editor, a vehicle editor, two new cups, three new machines, and new music.
 The course editor was the main attraction of this expansion, and was praised for its depth, as it was virtually the same program the game's designers used to make the courses.